Another-User-Dev/1st-milestone-project/README.md

 This simple contact us page provides the customer a facility to contact the stylists.
 The call for action buttons also links to this page from the hero image text.
 Thereby the contact us page is a very important structure of the website and starts the journey for customers toward services.

+# Structure Plane

+The website consists of a home page, gallery page and a contact us page.
+Each page has a navigation bar in the header, a content section covering the mid part of the page and footer section containing useful information and social media links.

 # The Skeleton Plane

 My main aim was to produce an effective layout for all device types.